Huffon/pytorch-transformer-kor-eng/README.md

 In this project, I specially used Korean-English translation corpus from [**AI Hub**](http://www.aihub.or.kr/) to apply torchtext into Korean dataset.

-I can't upload the used dataset since it requires an approval from AI Hub.
-You can get an approval from AI Hub, if you request it to admins.

 And I also used [**soynlp**](https://github.com/lovit/soynlp) library which is used to tokenize Korean sentence.
 It is really nice and easy to use, you should try if you want to handle Korean sentences :)